Jagannath-Mishra/Java-In-Depth/6-Logical Operators.md

 # Logical Operators

-Logical operator are used to test multipel condition.
+Logical operator are used to test multiple condition.

 e.g.
 ```